Bootleg Fire Doubles In Size To More Than 143,600 Acres; Vital Grid Power Lines Threatened

 CHILOQUIN, Ore.
 (CBS SF/AP) — The raging Bootleg Fire, fueled by tinder-dry forest land and gusty winds in the Fremont-Winema National Forest, exploded in size overnight to more than 146,000 acres near the California-Oregon border.

-The blaze continues to pose a threat to Path 66 — a vital electric line corridor linking the California power grid to suppliers in the Pacific Northwest.READ MORE: Man Killed In Oakland Shooting Hours After Mass Rally Calling For An End To Deadly Street Violence
+The blaze continues to pose a threat to Path 66 — a vital electric line corridor linking the California power grid to suppliers in the Pacific Northwest.READ MORE: Wildfire Erupts Near Windmills In Alameda County Hills

+“The fire is still right there around those power lines,” Gert Zoutendijk, a public information officer for the Oregon State Fire Marshal, said.

 The region like much of California has been suffering through drought conditions.